 Start with the basics.
-What do people see when they Google you?
-Do you appear when they search for your art form or events in your area?
-Review your website to make sure your language and metadata support search engine optimization (SEO), and look at accessibility and responsiveness to make sure your site is usable on all devices.
+What do people see when they google you?
+Do you appear when they search for your artform or events in your area?
+Review your website to make sure your language and metadata supports search engine optimisation (SEO), and look at accessibility and responsiveness to make sure it's usable on all devices.